Parenting Resources

 Tell Them What They Do Well

-- Tell them what they do well.
-Not just ‘good job’ but rather be specific: “when you took out the trash I noticed you even picked up some of the little pieces that fell out – thanks for being so thorough!”
+“When you took out the trash, I noticed you even picked up little pieces that fell out – thanks for being so thorough!”

-- Praise their effort.
+• Praise their effort.
 Children can’t control change how ‘smart’ they are, but they can decide how hard they study.
-Effort should be acknowledged.
-“I know you worked really hard on that science project.
-That was impressive.”
+Acknowledge that!

-A few additional articles about telling them what they do well:
+A few additional articles about helping them succeed: